Esenyurt

 Esenyurt (/tr/) is a municipality and district of Istanbul Province, Turkey.
 Its area is 43 km^{2}, and its population is 983,571 (2022).
 Located in the European side of Istanbul, Esenyurt borders with Avcılar and Lake Küçükçekmece on the east, Büyükçekmece on the west, Başakşehir, Arnavutköy and TEM road on the north and Beylikdüzü and E-5 motorway on the south.

 With the construction boom of large residential complexes in the area in the past few years, Esenyurt benefited from a major development.
 It now has four cultural centres, which are Esenyurt Cultural Centre, Saadetdere Cultural Centre, Yenikent Cultural Centre and Yunus Balta Cultural Centre.
 Four parks built in Esenyurt (Recep Tayyip Erdoğan Park, Şehitler Park, Gaziler Park and Kadir Topbaş Park) are also situated among the complexes.

 History

 The district is mainly built on the land owned by Ekrem Ömer Paşa in the 19th century.
 The name Esenyurt derives from one of the land owners Eşkinoz.
-Which in turn comes from the Greek Ksenos, meaning "foreigner".
+Which in turn comes from the Greek Ksenos, (Greek: ξένος) meaning "foreigner".

 The area received migration from Romania and Bulgaria between 1920 and 1938, and had more recent migration mainly from Ardahan and Kars, as well as Erzurum and Artvin.
 In 1990s, Kurds evicted from their villages during the armed conflict between Turkey and the Kurdistan Workers' Party (PKK) were settled in the district.

 The municipality Esenyurt was established in 1989.
 In 2008 the district Esenyurt was created from part of the district Büyükçekmece.

 In 2024, Ahmet Özer, the mayor of the district, was removed from office by the Turkish Interior Ministry, following his arrest.